 Tell your provider about the medicines you take.
 You may need to stop taking certain medicines before the test.

 Discuss any allergies and health problems with your healthcare provider.
 Be sure to tell him or her if you are allergic to iodine or contrast or if you have kidney problems.

 Tell your healthcare provider and the healthcare person doing the scan if you wear a medicated adhesive patch.

 Mention if you have any metal in your body.
-This includes loose pieces of metal or metal devices such as an aneurysm clip, a pacemaker, a prosthesis, or an intraocular lens.
+This includes loose pieces of metal or metal devices such as an aneurysm clip, a pacemaker, a prosthesis, braces on your teeth, or an intraocular lens.